EnduranceCode/windows-setup-guide/2-windows-configuration.md

 2. Select **Pin to Quick Access**
 3. The folder will appear in the left-hand sidebar of every File Explorer window

-To customize the icon of the custom folders referred in the below sectiosn, take the following steps:
+To customize the icon of the custom folders referred in the below sections, take the following steps:

 1. Using the *File Explorer*, right-click on the new folder
 2. Select **Properties**